Kaltsoon/data-management-and-databases/exercises/physical-design-exercises.md

 > - `physical_design_indexes_YOURFAMILYNAME.sql`: contains SQL statements for creating indexes.
 > - `db_diagram_YOURFAMILYNAME.png`: screenshot of the database diagram.

-The objective of this exercise is to familiarise yourself with the basics of database table and index creation and gain hands-on practice in creating tables and indexes.
+The objective of this exercise is to familiarise yourself with the basics of database tables and index creation and gain hands-on practice in creating tables and indexes.
 Refer to this week's lesson slides and the "SQL Create Table Syntax" task as materials.

 # The task